Reviews of the Best Whole House Humidifiers of 2023

 We’re here to help you find the best whole house humidifier for your needs!
 If you’ve been using single room humidifiers in each room in your house, you may have noticed a slight increase in your energy bill.
 These slight increases can take away comfort from your pockets.
 But that can never be the case when you install any of the best whole house humidifiers we are reviewing today.

 For individuals who love whole house appliances like whole house water filters, this review will surely educate and point you to the right spot as you shop for a new whole house humidifier.

-Our Reviews Of The 10 Best Whole House Humidifiers 2018
+Top 10 Best Whole House Humidifiers Reviews of 2023

 The first humidifier to grace the top of our list today is the Aircare EP9800 humidifier.
 It’s one of the most recommended whole home humidifiers.
 Arguably, the Aircare EP9800 is the best whole house pedestal style humidifier.
 It features a three and half gallon tank for storing water.
 This sizable tank provides the EP9800 with more than enough moisture to take away the dryness from the air in your home.
 It uses a saturated wick filter instead of the fabric belt found on some other whole house humidifiers.